Force, Weight, Newtons, Velocity, Mass and Friction—Basic Principles of Mechanics

 Couples and Torque

 When a force acts on an object, it produces what is known as a turning moment or just simply a moment.
-An example is when you push on the trunk of a small tree.This produces a turning moment about the base of the tree which is balanced by the tension in the trunk (called torsion).
-If you push too hard, you exceed a breaking limit and the trunk snaps.
+An example is when you push on the trunk of a small tree.This produces a turning moment about the base of the tree which is balanced by the tension in the trunk and the restraining force of the roots.
+If you push too hard, you exceed a breaking limit and the trunk snaps or the tree gets uprooted.
 The moment of a force about a point is the magnitude of the force multiplied by the perpendicular distance between the force and the point.
 When 2 forces act in opposite directions, this is known as a couple and the magnitude of the twisting force or couple is called torque.
 If the forces are both of magnitude F, and the perpendicular distance between them is d, then:

 Torque T = Fd